xangxiong/emberjs-rollback-extended/README.md

 # emberjs-rollback-extended
 The EmberJS Rollback Extended mixin adds rollback support for EmberData relationships.
 This mixin supports both deep and shallow relationship rollback.

+## Supported Ember and EmberData versions
+- Tested on Ember 2.11.2 and EmberData 2.11.2

 ## Deep Relationship
 Deep relationships will make the model referencing it dirty if the below scenario occurrs.